-Individual is using as the sole anesthetic agent for diagnostic and surgical procedures that do not require skeletal muscle relaxation; OR

-- II.
-Individual is using for induction of anesthesia prior to the administration of other general anesthetic agents; OR - III.
-Individual is using to supplement low-potency agents, such as nitrous oxide; OR - IV.
-Use in pediatric acute pain when administered intranasally (DrugDex B, IIa).
+- 1. Individual is using as the sole anesthetic agent for diagnostic and surgical procedures that do not require skeletal muscle relaxation: OR - II.
+Individual is using for induction of anesthesia prior to the administration of other general anesthetic agents; OR - Individual is using to supplement low-potency agents, such as nitrous oxide; OR Use in pediatric acute pain when administered intranasally (DrugDex B, IIa).
+III.

-Ketalar (ketamine injection) may not be approved when the above criteria are not met and for all other indications
+Ketalar (ketamine injection) may not be approved when the above criteria are not met and for all other indication, including, but not